by Nebula Haze

 So unless you’re planning on breeding, it’s important that most growers destroy male plants as soon as you notice them growing grape-like balls where their buds would normally be.

-Unfortunately, about 50% of all regular (unfeminized) cannabis seeds are male.
-Fortunately for small growers, you can purchase feminized (all-female) seeds so you don't have to worry about male plants if you don't want to.
+Unfortunately, about 50% of all regular (unfeminized) cannabis seeds are male (though this varies from strain to strain, and from environment to environment).
+Fortunately for small growers, you can purchase feminized (all-female) seeds so you don’t have to worry about male plants if you don’t want to.
 Learn more about buying seeds.

 When does a cannabis plant start budding?